by by Joel Nicholson Last updated Mar 04, 2020

 However, that’s incorrect.

-Approximately 45% of students do not meet the 87% cut-off that is required for your application to be reviewed.
+Apparently, only about 2,500 of those students do not meet the 87% cut-off that is required for your application to be reviewed.

 Also, there are many students who reject their offers of admission to Queen’s Commerce.